fralau/mkdocs-macros-plugin/README.md

     """
     This is the hook for the functions

-    - variables: the dictionary that contains the variables
+    - variables: the dictionary that contains the environment variables
     - macro: a decorator function, to declare a macro.
     """